 Getting ready to leave Ellen and Pete's.

 We got a few miles away and saw this ring rainbow around the sun - it was crazy!
 I have seen faint ones before, but this photo doesn't do this one justice.
 Nerd Alert - this is known as a 22° halo.
 It's caused by tiny ice crystals contained in high cirrostratus clouds.
 The sunlight (or moonlight) refracts through the ice at a 22 degree angle, making a visible ring around the sun.
+Amy saying, "Where are we?"
+It's a common theme on this trip so far.
+I guess the navigator should know where we usually are, but I don't always.

 Calm glassy waters on our way to Seul Choix lighthouse.
 We hadn't seen the water this calm in weeks it seemed!